akshitx03/superstore-sales-analysis/README.md

 # superstore-sales-analysis
-superstore sales analysis using excel,python(pandas) and sql
+superstore sales analysis using excel and sql